CBD – The Healer of the Cannabinoids

 Here are some additional illnesses and ailments that CBD might help out with:

-- The only other cannabinoid that has been examined for anti-convulsant properties in humans is CBD.
+- The only other cannabinoid besides THC that has been examined for anti-convulsant properties in humans is CBD.
 In 1978 two scientists conducted a randomized experiment on nine epileptic patients.
 Four of the patients were given 200 mg of CBD daily.
 The remaining five patients were given a placebo.
-Two of the four patients who received the 200 mg/daily dosage of CBD became seizure free.
+Two of the four patients who received the 200 mg/daily dosage of CBD became seizure-free.
 For a further look into this study and other Seizure/Epilepsy studies follow this link: http://www.herbal-ahp.org/documents/press_releases/AHP%20Therapeutic%20Compendium-Cannabis%20Epilepsy%20and%20Seizures%20Scientific%20Review.pdf

 - From this writer’s personal experiences, CBD rich strains with 1:1 THC to CBD are one of the few effective treatments for my chronic migraines.
 If you suffer from migraines, you know there are some triggers that warn you of an upcoming migraine.
-I have found that taking CBD rich strains right when those warnings happen halts the progress of the migraine in its place.
-It’s very relieving to know I don’t need to take an opioid or a migraine shot to control these horrible migraines.
+I have found that consuming CBD rich strains or products right when those warnings happen halts the progress of the migraine in its tracks.
+It’s very relieving to know I don’t need to take an opioid or a migraine shot to control these horrible headaches.

 - In an article written by High Times, a woman with Crohn’s disease was desperate for a cure.
 She started doing extensive research and found that cannabis could be her answer.
 She says, “I was unwilling to surrender to the plague of emotional depression and physical defeat.
 I began channeling my energy into creating a unique raw cannabis based diet for healing.
 Within six months, I was completely healed of Crohn’s Disease.”
 She states that three days after taking CBD, her excruciating pain disappeared, and the side effects from the pharmaceutical drugs stopped as well.
 She has been consuming dietary cannabis now for seven years and has not experienced any outbreaks from Crohn’s Disease since.
 Click the link to read further into her incredible story: http://www.hightimes.com/read/beating-crohns-disease-cannabis-journey